paullj/toy-jit-lang/README.md

   * defining a variable should return unit type, not the value assigned
     * not sure if this is a bug yet since we don't have functions yet so ignore
   * hover for variables doesn't show type in blocks
+  * analyse should output all diagnostics
+    * all frontend crates should use miette and thiserror internally to display rich diagnostics
+      * they should all have labelled spans
+    * analyse should use miette diagnostics internally
+    * repl should use this and convert to whatever format it wants internally
+    * lsp should use this and convert to lsp diagnostics format
+    * cli should use this and print them with miette
+  * infer has some stuff in there which is not related to type inference

 * more helpful warnings
   * doc comments which are not attached to anything